vdn-projects/car-recognition/README.md

 ### Install required packages

-Once (ai4c) environment is activated, installed required packages as listed in requirement.txt It is important to use same version of packages to prevent unexpected incompatible during running script.
+Once (ai4c) environment is activated, installed required packages as listed in `requirement.txt`.
+It is important to setup version of packages to prevent unexpected incompatible errors.

 ```bash
 pip install -r requirements.txt